Wpdas/movie-chat-app/README.md

 This app is also using the `react-app-rewired`, which allows us to make adjustments to the application without having to eject the project.

+The Chat is using SWR feature to get real-time messages.
+The name "SWR" is derived from stale-while-revalidate, an HTTP cache invalidation technique popularized by HTTP RFC 5861.
+SWR is the strategy of first returning the data from the cache (stale), then sending the fetch request (revalidate ), and finally return with the updated data.

 ### Folder structure

 - **Src:** Where all the application files live